AroosaIjaz/AroosaIjaz.github.io/_portfolio/women.md

 ---
-title: "Experiencing life as a woman: different yet similar"
+title: "Experiencing life as a woman"
 excerpt: "Experiencing life as a woman"
 collection: portfolio
 ---